carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

 ... log message ...
 <log delineator>

-where <test name> should be the name of a preceeding reported test, <log delineator> is a string of '\*' characters *at least* four characters long (the recommended length is 20), and <trailing delineator> is an arbitrary (unparsed) string.
+where <test name> should be the name of a preceding reported test, <log delineator> is a string of '\*' characters *at least* four characters long (the recommended length is 20), and <trailing delineator> is an arbitrary (unparsed) string.